-Enneagram Studies in the Narrative Tradition is a nonprofit organization whose mission is to transform lives and create a more compassionate world through education about the Enneagram.
-The ESNT Board of Directors is committed to steering the organization toward a sustainable future by providing oversight and adopting sound governance and financial management policies.
+The Narrative Enneagram is an educational nonprofit dedicated to transforming lives and creating a more compassionate world through education about the Enneagram.
+Our Board of Directors is committed to steering the organization toward a sustainable future by providing oversight and adopting sound governance and financial management policies.

 Sheryl Cohen, PhD is a clinical psychologist in private practice in the greater Cincinnati, OH area.
 She is director of Temenos, a center for growth, collaborating with like-minded professionals who use an integrative approach to healing and growth.
 Enjoying education on both coasts, she graduated from Ohio University in 1983.

 Sheryl's clinical interests over the past 30 years include grief, loss and bereavement, couples and family therapy, and the resolution of trauma.
 She also has developed a specialty in consulting and teaching other therapists in the community.